VictorFavreau/Python-Project/README.md

 # Python-Project
-Projet Python Victor FAVREAU et Anais BESSON
+Python project Victor FAVREAU and Anais BESSON
+In this project, we have realize a web application in python for make an inventory of the differents installations of sport.

+For use the project, you will install